-Over the past year, Victoria has met with members of the OUHFT board, patient groups, Horton staff and remains an active member of the cross-party campaign to help retain the hospital’s services.
-In Parliament, Victoria has been working closely with local MPs and asked questions to the Prime Minister about the changes to the Horton maternity unit and recruitment.
+Over the past year, I have met with members of the OUHFT board, patient groups, Horton staff and remains an active member of the cross-party campaign to help retain the hospital’s services.
+In Parliament, I have been working closely with local MPs and asked questions to the Prime Minister about the changes to the Horton maternity unit and recruitment.
 She made speeches about the Horton during Baby Loss Awareness week, in the Chamber after the 2015 election and presented a Ten Minute Rule Bill to the House of Commons on the importance of including local people in NHS decisions.
 The National Health Service Provision (Local Consultation) Bill was a direct response to events over the summer of 2016 at the hospital, which saw the downgrade of the maternity unit to a midwife-only service with no public consultation.

 The Oxfordshire Clinical Commissioning Group (CCG) then ran a healthcare consultation from January to April of 2017, proposing changes to maternity, stroke care, critical care, acute beds and planned care.

 On 10 August 2017, the CCG voted to support the following proposals from Phase One of their consultation: